artembutwork/JDBC/README.md

 2. Run the data/mssql/setup.sql file to create a test database and add linked entities to it.
 3. Change the link to connect to the server, remembering to specify your login and password.

 Now you can start testing methods which will work with the entities in the database.
 Each method, which performs the basic functions (CRUD), as well as the unique functions of the entities, has a unit test.
 The sequential execution of test methods ( add() -> update() -> delete() ) for any of the entities will result in adding a record -> its updating -> its removing from the entity.
-Method with unique entity function and findById() method add test data -> test it -> delete added information
+Method with unique entity function and findById() method add test data -> test it -> delete added information.